-Any digital asset whose ownership is recorded on the blockchain can be an NFT, which are generally art, collectibles, and other unique goods used in games or virtual worlds.
-Blockchain-native firms are unlocking the ideal commercial models for the technology as corporations enter this new industry, while older organisations are studying how to exploit these assets inside existing business models.
+Any digital asset whose ownership is recorded on the blockchain can be an NFT, which is generally art, collectibles, and other unique goods used in games or virtual worlds.
+Blockchain-native firms are unlocking the ideal commercial models for the technology as corporations enter this new industry, while older organizations are studying how to exploit these assets inside existing business models.

 As previously stated, the most common approach for companies in the NFT ecosystem to generate revenue is through selling NFTs directly to users.
 Video game producers and creators, for example, have already entered the NFT market.
 The revenue generated by the NFT business accounts for the majority of the total revenues.
 Experts believe that selling NFTs directly to customers will generate revenue in the near future.

 When creating the NFT pitch deck for clients, it should echo the excellent unit economics and include the following points -

 Virtual trading cards or comics have a lower marginal cost of manufacture and dissemination than traditional physical trading cards or comics.
 While both need upfront expenses for designers, selling assets through a digital channel saves thousands of dollars in printing production costs, as well as the time and effort required to manage retail channels to get products into stores.
 Converting digital artwork into NFTs necessitates paying "gas fees" to mint tokens on a blockchain, which can cost up to $150, as well as a tiny monthly subscription charge, which varies depending on which platform or marketplace you choose as an outlet.